Sambhaji: Siege of Ramsej (1682)

 In 1682, the Mughals laid siege to the Maratha fort of Ramsej, but after five months of failed attempts, including planting explosive mines and building wooden towers to gain the walls, the Mughal siege failed.

 Aurangzeb tried attacking the Maratha Empire from all directions.
 He intended to use the Mughal numerical superiority to his advantage.
 Sambhaji had prepared well for the invasions and the Maratha forces promptly engaged the numerically strong Mughal army in several small battles using guerilla warfare tactics.
-However, Sambhaji and his generals attacked and Defeated the Mughal generals whenever they got an opportunity to lure the Mughal generals into decisive battles in the Maratha stronghold territories.
+However, Sambhaji and his generals attacked and defeated the Mughal generals whenever they got an opportunity to lure the Mughal generals into decisive battles in the Maratha stronghold territories.
 Sambhaji had devised a strategy of minimising the losses on his side.
-If there used to be an opportunity then the Maratha army attacked decisively, however, if the Mughals were too strong in numbers then the Marathas used to retreat.
-This proved to be a very effective strategy as Aurangzeb's generals were not able capture the Maratha territories for a period of three years.
+If there used to be an opportunity, then the Maratha army attacked decisively, however, if the Mughals were too strong in numbers then the Marathas used to retreat.
+This proved to be a very effective strategy as Aurangzeb's generals were not able to capture the Maratha territories for a period of three years.